equinor/ops-actions/docs/best-practices.md

     This ensures that workflows follow the principle of least privilege.

-- Jobs that access secrets that grant privileged access (for example `Write` access in a GitHub repository, or `Contributor` access in an Azure subscription) should be skipped if the workflow was triggered by Dependabot:
+- Jobs that access secrets that grant privileged access (for example `Contributor` access in an Azure subscription) should be skipped if the workflow was triggered by Dependabot:

     ```yaml
     jobs: